Preston Burpo: Playing career

+New England Revolution

+On January 22, 2010, Burpo was part of a four-player trade that sent him and Cory Gibbs to New England Revolution in exchange for Wells Thompson and the rights to Jeff Larentowicz.
+With regular New England starter Matt Reis recovering from off-season shoulder surgery, Burpo was immediately inserted into the Revolution's lineup; making his Revolution debut in the 2010 New England Revolution season opener on March 27, a 1-0 loss to the LA Galaxy.
+Burpo recorded his first clean sheet for the Revolution the following week, a 2-0 victory over DC United.
+He made his home debut the following week on April 10, allowing one goal in a 4-1 win over Toronto FC.

 On May 29, 2010, in a game against New York Red Bulls, Burpo's tibia and fibula snapped when he collided with NYRB striker Dane Richards while challenging for the ball at the edge of his penalty area; many observers compared the injury to the one which ended the career of American football star Joe Theismann in 1985, and the similar double-break which ended the career of English Premier League player David Busst in 1996.
+On June 1 the Revolution placed Burpo on the season-ending injury list and activated Matt Reis from the disabled list.
+In total, Burpo appeared in 11 matches for the Revolution (all starts) with a 73.8% save percentage.

 After the 2010 MLS season New England declined Burpo's contract option and he elected to participate in the 2010 MLS Re-Entry Draft.
 Burpo became a free agent when he was not selected in the Re-Entry Draft.
 He did not play a competitive soccer game after his injury.

 Coaching

 Burpo spent the 2011 season as a scout for the United States Soccer Federation.
 On October 3, 2011, he was announced as the goalkeeper coach for Major League Soccer expansion side Montreal Impact.
 He was the goalkeeper coach at D.C.
 United in the 2013 and 2014 seasons.
 Under his tutelage, Bill Hamid became the 2014 MLS Goalkeeper of the Year.